MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Color.md

 ms.topic: article
 ms.assetid: f5b67131-d196-45ec-a3f9-b5d9f091fd86
 ---
-# color
+# Color
-changes the foreground and background colors in the Command prompt window for the current session. if used without parameters, **color** restores the default Command prompt window foreground and background colors.
+Changes the foreground and background colors in the Command Prompt window for the current session.
+If used without parameters, **color** restores the default Command Prompt window foreground and background colors.

-for examples of how to use this command, see [Examples](#BKMK_examples).
+For examples of how to use this command, see [Examples](#BKMK_examples).

 ## Syntax